michaelsbradleyjr/vps-setup/README.md

 The hostname, in this case `myvps`, should match in both files, `/etc/hostname` and `/etc/hosts`.

-Depedning on the environment (e.g. Linode vs. Rackspace Cloud) I may also want to comment out a line in `/etc/default/dhcpd`:
+Depending on the environment (e.g. Linode vs. Rackspace Cloud) I may also want to comment out a line in `/etc/default/dhcpd`:

     # vim /etc/default/dhcpd
     ...